01-edu/public/subjects/listfind.en.md

 Write a function `ListFind` that returns the address of the first node in the list `l` that is determined to be equal to `ref` by the function `CompStr`.

-- For this exercice the function `CompStr` must be used.
+- For this exercise the function `CompStr` must be used.

 ### Expected function and structure